satkar2001/NoteTakerLFT/backend/README.md

 To enable password reset emails, you need a Gmail app password:

-1. Enable 2-Factor Authentication on your Google account
-2. Go to Google Account Settings → Security
+1. Go to Google Account Settings → Security
-3. Find "App passwords" under "Signing in to Google"
+2. Find "App passwords" under "Signing in to Google"
-4. Select "Mail" and generate a 16-character password
+3. Select "Mail" and generate a 16-character password
-5. Use this password as `EMAIL_APP_PASSWORD`
+4. Use this password as `EMAIL_APP_PASSWORD`